Flawless Physio Logo

 Stretches are an essential component for rehabilitation from an LCL injury.
 When there is an injury to the knee, the muscles around the joint can tighten to prevent movement to protect the joint.
 In the short term this can be helpful but in the longer term can delay recovery.

-The following stretches should be held for 45seconds and repeated several times per day, to keep the muscles supple and loose.
+The following stretches should be held for 45 seconds and repeated several times per day, to keep the muscles supple and loose.

 Quadriceps Stretch

 Standing straight, on one leg, bend your knee and take hold of your ankle.
-Ensure your knees are parallel and your hips are pushed forwards and that there is no bend at your waist.
+Ensure your knees are parallel and your hips are pushed forward and there is no bend at your waist.
 Pull your ankle closer to your buttocks to feel a stretch across the front of your thigh and hip.

 Photo of man stretch quadriceps